Sivaan66/Project---Pizza_sales/README.md

 GROUP BY pizza_types.category;
 ```
 ### 11.Analyze the cumulative revenue generated over time.
+Cumulative revenue gives the data about linear growth of the company over time.
+This tells if company is growing over tkme or we need to do some changes according to the data calculated before.

 ``` sql
 with revenue_day as (select orders.date as dates, sum(order_details.quantity * pizzas.price) revenue
 from orders